SwedbankPay/developer.swedbankpay.com/payments/credit/after-payment.md

 ## Options after posting a payment

-When you detect that the payer reach your `completeUrl` , you need to do a `GET` request on the payment resource, containing the `paymentID` generated in the first step, to receive the state of the transaction.
-You will also be able to see the available operations after posting a payment.
+When you detect that the payer reach your `completeUrl` , you need to do a `GET` request towards the `id` of the payment generated in the first step, to receive the state of the transaction.
+You will then also be able to see the available operations after posting a payment.

 The `payment` resource is central to all payment instruments.
 All operations